TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Syntax/Conditions/Index.rst

-For a reference of allowed condition criteria, please refer to the according chapter in the :ref:`frontend TypoScript Reference <conditions>` and the :ref:`backend TSconfig Reference <t3tsconfig:conditions>`.
+For a reference of allowed condition criteria, please refer to the according chapter in the :ref:`frontend TypoScript Reference <conditions>` and the :ref:`backend TSconfig Reference <tsconfig-conditions>`.
 These references come with examples for single condition criteria as well.

 The TSconfig and TypoScript backend modules show lists of existing conditions